PurpleBote/pboted/README.md

 In the future, their list will grow.
 There are plans to transfer all means for interaction into a separate CLI utility.

+You can only continue to use your Java I2P-Bote identities if:

+- your address is created using the ECDH-256/ECDSA-256/AES-256/SHA-256 algorithm (others are not supported yet)
+- identities file is not encrypted (encrypted files are not supported yet)

 ## Donations

 - **BTC**: `bc1qans7ukm5t62mjcuhl3rpzxml05etyljhjt7w76`